easy-xchange/coding-test/README.md

 2. By submitting a [git
 patch](https://stackoverflow.com/questions/6658313/how-can-i-generate-a-git-patch-for-a-specific-commit).
 Please do not submit a pull request against the repo.
+.RAR or class files will not be accepted or executed due to security.

 ## Implementing and Packaging Your Solution:
 Implement your solution in any programming language you wish, but keep in mind I may ask you to explain or extend your code.
 Please write automated tests and include them with your submission.
 Do not take creative liberties such as superfluous text to STDOUT.